Thursday, January 31, 2008

 T-shirt Day

 But hey, today's Friday and it might as well be a dress-down day.
-And I suppose it goes well with my colorful backpack.
-Sandra, my 5-grader was the last who used this bag.
-The bag has the markings 1996 and so it's much older than Sandra, actually.
+And I suppose it goes well with my colorful backpack which was a school bag.

 Bilateral Sawing

-Today was Sandra's Foundation Day at Laco.
+Today was Sandra's Foundation Day at La Consolacion Collge Binan.
 We still don't have the car so DH and Renz tagged along with the school service.
 DH brought the camera and here are a few pics.

 A surprised Dada waiting with schoolmates at the shed.